Gwalior Junction railway station

-Gwalior Junction Railway Station (station code: GWL) is a major railway Junction of Gwalior City in the northern part of the Indian state of Madhya Pradesh.
+Gwalior Junction Railway Station (station code: GWL) is a major and main railway Junction of Gwalior City along with Birlanagar and Sithouli railway stations in the northern part of the Indian state of Madhya Pradesh.
 Gwalior Junction is the busiest and an important commercial junction of Bundelkhand region that connects different remote parts of Rajasthan, Madhya Pradesh and Uttar Pradesh also known as the crown of Bundelkhand, and it comes under the administrative control of North Central Railway Zone of Indian Railways.
 It lies on the main Delhi–Chennai and one of the Delhi–Mumbai lines.

 History

 Gwalior Junction Railway Station came into existence with the formation of the Agra-Gwalior rail section which was completed in 1881.
 After that Gwalior Station was transferred to the Indian Midland Railway.
 Later this section was operated by G.I.P.
 Railways.
 Maharaja Madho Rao Scindia laid a light narrow gauge rail line in his territory in 1899 between Gwalior-Bhind, Gwalior-Shivpuri, and in 1904 from Gwalior to Sabalgarh and in 1909 from Sabalgarh to Sheopur Kalan, which became known as Gwalior Light Railway.
 The Gwalior narrow-gauge track was the narrowest in India.
 The station had also won awards from Indian Railways for clean infrastructure in 1987, 1988, 1989, and 1992.